Bjorn248/aws_pricing_data_ingestor/README.md

 MARIADB_DB | The DB name to connect to (e.g. aws_prices)

 ## Instructions
+This project relies on [pipenv](https://pipenv.readthedocs.io/en/latest/)

+To install dependencies run `pipenv sync`

 To run this script, make sure you have all environment variables set and have a target MariaDB database running.
-Then, simply run the script using `./pricing_import.py`.
+Then, simply run the script using `pipenv run python pricing_import.py`.

 ## How it works
 This pulls all the CSV files directly from the [AWS Pricing List API](https://aws.amazon.com/blogs/aws/new-aws-price-list-api/)